terrematte/biocodes/README.md

 # biocodes
-Bunch of useful codes on Bioinformatics
+Bunch of useful codes in Bioinformatics